-While there may be periods when road users may not see significant activity on the M8 motorway, a considerable amount of investigation, design, stakeholder and construction activities are ongoing for the works on the supports below the viaducts.
+While there may be periods when road users may not see significant activity on the M8 motorway, a considerable amount of investigation, design, stakeholder, and construction activities are ongoing for the works on the supports below the viaducts.

-Investigation and planning is vital for the efficient delivery of this project due to the number of underground services, proximity of the SPT subway and the need to keep all other modes of transport fully active in the area.
+Investigation and planning is vital for the efficient and safe delivery of this project due to the number of underground services, proximity of the SPT subway and the need to keep all other modes of transport fully active in the area.

 How do I contact Amey if I have a complaint, a query or spot an issue on the network related to this work?